Zamiell/stardew-valley/Min-Max_Guide.md

 * If your character's gender does not matter to you, then it is optimal to choose a female, as they get 500g in the mail instead of a [Cookie](https://stardewvalleywiki.com/Cookie).
 * Always set the game options to zoom out as far as possible (e.g. 75%).
 This makes you waste less time while foraging & mining.
+  * It is also possible to edit the save file or use a mod to zoom out farther than this.
+Doing this is not considered cheating since it puts players who are playing on 1080p monitors on equal footing with players playing on 4K monitors.
 * For reference, it is possible to get up to 22 Spring Onions on Spring 1.
 (It is not required to get any Spring Onions on Spring 1, but it certainly helps.)
 * Do not read any of your mail unless explicitly told to by the guide.
   * This is because at many points in the run, you need to stay at 0 gold for the purposes of staying out late.
 Since some letters contain gold, you want to only check the mail at specific points.